 Simulations provide authentic, holistic assessments by evaluating students' performance in realistic clinical situations.
 Educators can directly observe clinical judgment, procedural competency, and interpersonal skills and provide immediate, targeted feedback (1).
 This approach supports continuous improvement, builds confidence, and reinforces medical knowledge and skills acquisition.

+AI-driven simulations amplify the benefits of SBL, addressing traditional barriers related to realism, accessibility, scalability, and equity.
 AI-powered simulations reduce reliance on costly physical equipment by providing realistic digital scenarios accessible through standard devices.
 The adaptive nature of AI allows dynamic, personalized learning experiences, further enhancing educational efficacy (4).
 By leveraging AI, educational institutions worldwide can offer high-quality training experiences previously inaccessible due to logistical and financial constraints.

-Sketchy’s innovative DDx platform exemplifies the transformative potential of AI-enhanced clinical simulations.
+Sketchy's DDx platform exemplifies the transformative potential of AI-enhanced clinical simulations.
 Specifically designed to address the needs of health sciences students and educators, DDx integrates seamlessly into existing curricula, providing robust support for formative and summative assessments.

 DDx boasts a diverse library of interactive cases spanning numerous medical disciplines.
 This gives educators the flexibility to seamlessly integrate cases into their teaching, supplementing traditional didactics to create a blended curriculum.
 The platform's digital nature allows broad deployment without geographical, temporal, or resource constraints.

-Exposure to a Wide Range of Clinical Pathologies
+Exposure to a wide range of clinical pathologies

 DDx exposes students to a broad spectrum of patient demographics, conditions, and clinical complexities, including rare and critical cases that students may not encounter during their limited time in clinical rotations.
 This diverse exposure ensures comprehensive preparedness for clinical practice and allows for the evaluation of skills and knowledge in various settings.

 DDx provides immediate feedback on clinical decision-making and reasoning skills.
 Real-time performance metrics and analytics enable educators to identify specific areas for improvement, allowing targeted educational interventions.
-Continuous progress tracking helps students and educators evaluate readiness accurately.
+Continuous progress tracking helps students and educators evaluate clinical readiness accurately.

 By embracing AI-driven simulation, medical education can better prepare students for the realities of clinical practice.
 Platforms like DDx enhance student competencies and deliver precise assessments of clinical readiness, ensuring future healthcare professionals are thoroughly prepared to meet patient care demands.